A Frontier Wilderness Learning Experience

 Steamboat Mountain School, formerly The Lowell Whiteman School - Students backpacked alongside homesteading Gauchos, visited the Pleistocene Icefield, and assisted in a trail building project benefiting the local community as part of their global immersion studies program.
 The program combines cultural immersion, adventure, community building, and self-discovery during multi-week trips.

-US DoD - Custom program that concentrated on small group mountaineering skills and mountain travel techniques.
+US DoD - Custom program that concentrates on small group mountaineering skills and mountain travel techniques.

 The Prouty Project (strategic planning and leadership consultancy) - Collaborated on a program with client groups to achieve clarity on purpose and vision, create alignment on strategy, and gain commitment on execution.
 The natural outdoor environment provides unique opportunities for extraordinary breakthroughs in institutional change through building trust and inspiring confidence.